BurntSushi/blog/content/post/ripgrep.md

 request line counting from any of the tools, but neither of The Silver Searcher or Universal Code Grep support disabling line numbers.
-Additionally, Unicode support is tricky to control for in some examples because `ripgrep` literally does not support ASCII only case insensitive searching.
+Additionally, Unicode support is tricky to control for in some examples because `ripgrep` literally does not support ASCII only case insensitive semantics when searching with a non-ASCII string.
 It's Unicode all the way and there's no way to turn it off.
-As we'll see, at least for `ripgrep`, it's still faster than its ASCII alternatives even when supporting case insensitive Unicode support.
+As we'll see, at least for `ripgrep`, it's still faster than its ASCII alternatives even when providing case insensitive Unicode support.

 As with the Linux benchmark, you can see precisely which command was run and its recorded time in